The Case for Men Marrying an Older Woman

 NOTE: For those who might wonder why this article focuses only on straight men and women, it is because many of the issues in marrying an older person relate to pregnancy or health and there are significant gender differences in age-related health and sexuality.

 Many men are attracted to younger women.
 Mainly it's a visceral, physical thing although some men may value a younger woman because she is more likely to look up to him if only because he may have advanced more in his career.

-But there are reasons men should consider older women as a potential marriage partner.
-I will admit I'm biased: My wife is five years older than I am and we've been contentedly married for almost 40 years now.
+But there are reasons why men should consider older women as a potential marriage partner.
+I will admit I'm biased: My wife is five years older than I am and we've been contentedly together for 46 years now.

 Sexual compatibility.
 Alfred Kinsey's classic work on sexuality concluded that men's sexual hormones peak at 18, women's in their early 30s.
 Of course, factors other than hormones affect sexuality, for example, being experienced at sex, but a man increases his chances of sexual compatibility by marrying an older woman.

 Maturity in the relationship.
 Having lived longer, a person is more likely to have maturity that comes with age: not to fight so much about trivia, not as likely to have an affair having gotten that out of her system.
 Marrying an older woman, on average, means marrying a more mature person.

 Maturity in parenting.
 Parenting is far more difficult and stressful than many people realize.
 It requires maturity and equanimity to consistently set limits but not excessive ones, remain calm, and collaboratively solve problems with your child.
 An older person is more likely to have that maturity than is a 20-something.